Psst … missed the previous story in the Parallel Welcome Sequence? Click here to read it before you continue

 So serious that I’m not even going to give you a link to the sales page for Inbox Detonator.

-If and when I open my coaching back up, I’ll announce that in my live daily email list (not this Parallel Welcome Sequence).
+When I open my coaching back up — in fact, if I ever do, and there are very good odds I just might not — I’ll announce that in my live daily email list (not this Parallel Welcome Sequence).

 But what I will give you right now is …